For this year the mite levels remained about the same as the previous year. Not much value added in posting.

 I assume the intent is to establish an apiary that will flood the area with your drones and help control the flying drones available for mating.
 You need to check for other bee keepers within five miles radius and make a map of how many hives and the locations of each that might pollute your drone pool.
 If the hive count is reasonable and the fellow beekeepers are agreeable you could offer to replace all their queens with your genetics.
 This could be beneficial to everybody involved.

-Remove all the queens from every hive and follow up with a queen cells from your new genetic line.
+Remove all the queens from every hive (optional if forced supersedure is used via queen cell introduction as stated) and follow up with a queen cells from your new genetic line.
 These cells could be from a number of your best breeder candidates.
 This can be done at any point within the successful mating period of the season.
 Other factors like available drone, good weather play a role as well.
 Recheck the hive marking each queen and observing the appropriate brood break associated with the new queen laying to confirm you have your queen from the cell you placed.
 You want to be sure you were successful.
 Once completed all the new drones from the replacement queens will carry the new line of genetics regardless of who she mated with.
+This is a pretty low cost method of removing sick treated bees from your drone pool.